-To drill down into the details further, the Location Summary is used.
+To drill down into the details further, the Location Summary report is used.

 The Revenue by Location report lists every payment received, and every fee that had a payment applied to it, for each Location.
 This report can be used to confirm the results of the Location Summary and the Reconciliation Summary.